List of Batwoman characters: Tyler

 Tyler (portrayed by Greyston Holt) is a Crows agent and Sophie's ex-husband.

 Dodgson

 Dodgson (portrayed by Brendon Zub) is a former Crows agent who serves as Alice's second-in-command of the Wonderland Gang and lover.

 Vesper Fairchild

-Vesper Fairchild (voiced by Rachel Maddow) is a snarky gossip maven and media personality who comments about the different activities in Gotham City.
+Vesper Fairchild (voiced by Rachel Maddow) is a snarky gossip maven and media personality.

-In season two, Vesper talks about the new Batwoman as she debuts her new Batsuit when defeating Victor Zsasz.

 Tommy Elliot / Hush / "Bruce Wayne"

 Thomas "Tommy" Elliot (portrayed by Gabriel Mann as Tommy and Hush, Warren Christie when posing as Bruce Wayne) is a real estate mogul and former childhood friend of Bruce Wayne, who later becomes the villain Hush.

-In season two, Tommy masquerades as Bruce and works to get the Kryptonite and the Batsuit.
-When he engages Ryan Wilder as Batwoman, she manages to defeat Tommy despite him firing the Kryptonite into her shoulder.
-Mary later mentions that Tommy has been taken back to Arkham Asylum.

 Reagan

 Reagan (portrayed by Brianne Howey) is a bartender and one of Kate's love interests, as well as Magpie's sister and former accomplice.

 Dana Dewitt

-Dana Dewitt (portrayed by Allison Riley) is an anchorwoman for Gotham City News who reports on the events happening in Gotham City.
+Dana Dewitt (portrayed by Allison Riley) is an anchorwoman for Gotham City News.

-In the season three finale following the Batblimp's explosion dumping the Joker acid on a desolate part of Gotham City, she broadcasts a warning to the citizens to stay away from the area.
-Just then, Dana and her news crew are attacked by a mangled figure with exposed bones.